It seems like just yesterday your teenager was in a children’s car seat. But now your teen is ready to borrow the keys.

 Your life is busy and your teen’s calendar is probably full too.
 But when it comes to researching car insurance costs and ways to save money, involving teens is important.

 As teens enjoy their new-found freedom, they also need to accept the responsibility of learning about auto insurance.
-Help them understand the different coverages offered and the associated costs.
+Help them understand the different coverages offered and the associated expenses.

 While you might be tempted to take it over, discussions about the cost of car insurance are part of teaching your teen about money.